Skip to main content

 More than 30,000 tonnes of fish and seafood are produced in aquaculture in Germany every year.
 That sounds a lot at first, but it only meets a small part of German demand.

-The production volume of German aquaculture farms amounted to 32,200 tonnes in 2020, of which around 20% was from organic production.
-Almost 60% of the total production was produced in freshwater, a good 40% came from marine aquacultures (mainly mussels).
-Of the freshwater fish, more than half were salmonids: mostly rainbow trout, followed by salmon trout and Alsatian char.
-Carp accounted for about a quarter of the total amount of fish.
+The production volume of German aquaculture farms amounted to 31,353 tonnes in 2023.
+Nearly 55 percent of the total production was from freshwater sources, while just over 45 percent came from marine aquaculture (primarily mussels).
+Of the freshwater fish, more than half (60 percent) were salmonids: predominantly rainbow trout, followed by salmon trout and Alsatian char.
+Carp accounted for nearly a quarter of the total fish production.

 Wholesale as the most important customer

-Production mainly takes place in tanks, flowing canals and ponds.
-Only 15 % of German aquaculture production is produced in recirculation systems.
+Production mainly takes place in tanks, raceways, and ponds.
+Only 12 percent of German freshwater aquaculture production is currently being carried out in recirculating systems.

 Further information on the production systems can be found in the fact sheet on livestock farming in Germany "Aquaculture" (in German).